aywengo/ChessChallenge/readme.md

 ## Tests and coverage

-In order to run tests with coverage use following commands:
+In order to run tests with coverage allow coverage in build.sbt (set coverageEnabled := true) and use following commands:
 `$ sbt clean coverage test`
 `$ sbt coverageReport`